Azure-Samples/MachineLearningSamples-BiomedicalEntityExtraction/README.md

 ## Summary

+[Entity extraction](https://en.wikipedia.org/wiki/Named-entity_recognition) is a subtask of information extraction (also known as Named-entity recognition (NER), entity chunking and entity identification).
 Biomedical named entity recognition is a critical step for complex biomedical NLP tasks such as:
 * Extraction of diseases, symptoms from electronic medical or health records.
 * Drug discovery
 * Understanding the interactions between different entity types such as drug-drug interaction, drug-disease relationship and gene-protein relationship.

-Our use case scenario focuses on how a large amount of unstructured unlabeled data corpus such as PubMed article abstracts can be analyzed to train a domain-specific word embedding model.
+This real-world scenario focuses on how a large amount of unstructured unlabeled data corpus such as PubMed article abstracts can be analyzed to train a domain-specific word embedding model.
 Then the output embeddings are considered as automatically generated features to train a neural entity extraction model using Keras with TensorFlow deep learning framework as backend and a small amoht of labeled data.

 ## Description